pixelpost/pixelpost/ReadMe.txt

 - database user password
 - database name

-If you don't have these informations, ask your hoster to provide you with these informations
+If you don't have this information, contact your web host.

 -------------------------------------------------------------------------
 FIRST INSTALL